Effects of the environment and feedback physics on the initial mass function of stars in the STARFORGE simulations: Discussion

-Radiative feedback from stars has long been theorized to play an important role in setting stellar mass scales \citep[e.g., ][]{krumholz_stellar_mass_origin,bate12a,Myers_2013_ORION_radiation_IMF, guszejnov_feedback_necessity,li_2018_sf_mhd_jets} and regulating star formation \citep[e.g., ][]{Offner_2009_radiative_sim, krumholz_2012_orion_sims, Cunningham_2018_feedback}.
+Radiative feedback from stars has long been theorized to play an important role in setting stellar mass scales (e.g., \citealt{krumholz_stellar_mass_origin,bate12a,Myers_2013_ORION_radiation_IMF, guszejnov_feedback_necessity,li_2018_sf_mhd_jets}, see \citealt{Hennebelle_2020_IMF_stellar_feedback} for a counterexample) and regulating star formation \citep[e.g., ][]{Offner_2009_radiative_sim, krumholz_2012_orion_sims, Cunningham_2018_feedback}.
 Many of these previous works have produced mass spectra similar to the observed IMF, generally by including most of the relevant feedback processes (jets, radiation) in magnetized clouds \citep[e.g, ][]{Cunningham_2018_feedback}.
 This work expands upon these results in several ways.
 First, the clouds in our simulations are an order of magnitude more massive than those in previous works with similar physics \citep[e.g., ][]{Cunningham_2018_feedback}.
 Second, the \myquote{physics ladder} suite allows us to disentangle the effects of the individual feedback processes.
 We see that radiative feedback plays a key role in disrupting the cloud and quenching star formation.
 In all our simulations the formation of the first main sequence O star marks a turning point in the global evolution of the cloud and the beginning of the disruption process.
 Note that most of the aforementioned previous works in the literature simulated much smaller clouds ($200-1000\,\msun$), so no massive stars formed in them.
 Stellar winds further enhance feedback from massive stars, but do not significantly alter it as they are only a significant channel of momentum feedback for massive O stars.
 Radiative feedback and winds both counteract the runaway accretion onto massive stars found in jet runs, both by shutting off accretion and by generally expelling gas from the cloud.
-Therefore, jets are responsible for setting the shape and peak of the IMF but radiative and wind feedback are responsible for setting the high-mass end of the IMF.
+Therefore, jets are responsible for setting the peak of the IMF but radiative and wind feedback are responsible for preventing the high-mass end of the IMF from flattening.
+Note, however that even with stellar feedback the resulting high-mass IMF slopes are consistent with the -2 value expected from scale-free fragmentation.